Japanese space program: Successful development

 In 1969, the Space Development Promotion Headquarters was reorganized as the National Space Development Agency, which was a separate agency from ISAS.
 Each of the agencies was developing their own rockets independently.
 NASDA, for example, was focused on rockets to launch larger satellites with practical and commercial applications, while ISAS launched smaller scientific satellites.

 After the agency reorganization, Japan started to develop more precise rockets in the 1970s.
-Although the first M-4S rocket failed, the next versions of it succeeded in orbit, with three satellite aircraft eventually becoming the foundation of the Mu rocket family.
-Afterwards, the Mu rockets were changed from four stages to three stages to simplify the system, and enhancements were made to M-3C.
-All stages were able to work with the M-3S rockets, and this technology resulted in a string of successful satellite launches into orbit, reaching higher altitudes each time.
+Although the first M-4S rocket failed, the next versions of it succeeded in launching three satellites in orbit.
+They became the foundation of the Mu rocket family.
+Afterwards, the Mu rockets were changed from four stages to three stages to simplify the system, and additional enhancements were made to the M-3C version.
+All stages were able to work with the M-3S rockets, and this technology resulted in successful satellite launches, reaching higher altitudes each time.